Parent Council

 WHAT IS THE PARENT COUNCIL?

-The Parent Council is made up of a group of parents, representative of each of the year groups in the school.
-The regular monthly meetings provide a forum for discussion with the Head Teacher to help influence decisions made about the school, and in so doing make a real contribution to the school.
+The Parent Council is made up of a group of parents, representative of each of the year group and ideally each class in the school.
+The regular monthly meetings provide a forum for discussion with the Head teacher to help influence decisions made about the school, and in so doing make a real contribution to the school improvement.

 OBJECTIVES